MicrosoftDocs/defender-docs/defender-xdr/device-profile.md

 ---
-title: Device profile in Microsoft 365 security portal
+title: Device profile in Microsoft Defender portal
 description: View risk and exposure levels for a device in your organization.
 Analyze past and present threats, and protect the device with the latest updates. ms.service: defender-xdr ms.localizationpriority: medium